unstoppabledomains/resolution-swift/README.md

 * `ens` resolves `.eth` domains,
 * `zns` resolves `.zil` domains

 By default, each of them is using the mainnet network via infura provider.
+Unstoppable domains are using the infura key with no restriction for CNS.
+Unstoppable domains recommends setting up your own provider for ENS, as we don't guarantee ENS Infura key availability.
 You can update each naming service separately

 ```swift
 let resolution = try Resolution(configs: Configurations(